 Located on the east side of Stettler on Highway 12, this sanctuary is often home to several species of waterfowl year round.
 The sanctuary offers a scenic view while watching the birds frolic and play.

 Rotary Millenium Tree Park

-Millenium Tree Park is lovated on 62 st just south of the Recreation Centre and was planted in 2000.
-A wide diversity of seedlings were left to grow naturally, with some pathways cut over time.
+Millenium Tree Park is located on 62 Street, just south of the Recreation Centre.
+The trees were planted in 2000 and a wide diversity of seedlings were left to grow naturally, with some pathways cut over time.
 It is a great place to pick cherries in mid-summer.

 Main Street Park